YutingHe-list/GVSL/README.md

 <p align="center"><img width="100%" src="fig/name.png" /></p>

-# Registration is Powerful for Self-supervised Pre-training!
+# Registration & Geometric matching is Powerful Self-supervised Pre-trainer!

 [NEWS!]**This paper has been accpeted by CVPR 2023!
 The basic code on [pytorch](https://github.com/YutingHe-list/GVSL) has been opened!**